 When the Committee began meeting in 1991, its first task was to write a report for the Board of Bar Commissioners and the Supreme Court recommending actions to implement the recommendations of the Task Force.
 Following the issuance of the Committee's report, the Board of Bar Commissioners and later the New Mexico Supreme Court adopted most of the actions recommended by the Committee.

-As summarized in the September/ October 1996 issue of the Bar Journal these included:
+As summarized in the September/ October 1996 issue of the Bar Journal1 these included:

-- Appointment by the Board of Bar Commissioners of an ad hoc committee charged with drafting a Rule of Professional Conduct prohibiting invidious discrimination. - Amendment of the Code of Judicial Conduct by the adoption of a rule that included specific prohibitions against invidious discrimination. - 3.
-Issuance of a statement by Chief Justice Seth D.

-Montgomery on April 12, 1994 to all judges, court employees and members of the bar prohibiting gender biased behavior in the courtroom, charging judges with the responsibility of prohibiting such behavior by lawyers, and adopting a Handbook as a guide to the creation of a bias free environment throughout New Mexico court system. - 4.
+- 1. Appointment by the Board of Bar Commissioners of an ad hoc committee charged with drafting a Rule of Professional Conduct prohibiting invidious discrimination. - 2.
+Amendment of the Code of Judicial Conduct by the adoption of a rule that included specific prohibitions against invidious discrimination. - 3.
+Issuance of a statement by Chief Justice Seth D. Montgomery on April 12, 1994 to all judges, court employees and members of the bar prohibiting gender biased behavior in the courtroom, charging judges with the responsibility of prohibiting such behavior by lawyers, and adopting a Handbook as a guide to the creation of a bias free environment throughout New Mexico court system. - 4.
 Revision of uniform jury instructions and court rules to eliminate gender biased language. - 5.
 In 1991, the creation of the Judicial Education Center to provide training to judges in New Mexico on the issues of gender bias and ways to eliminate it in the operation of the courts.

-- 6. At the request of the Committee, promulgation of policies by the University of New Mexico School of Law prohibiting gender bias in interviewing by firms that use its placement services, including grievance provisions for students if they feel they were adversely affected by gender bias by a firm using the placement services of the law school.
-7. Amendments made in 1993 by the Family Law Section - of the State Bar concerning changes in laws relating to spousal support.
-(NMSA 1978, §40-4-7 (Repl.
+- 6. At the request of the Committee, promulgation of policies by the University of New Mexico School of Law prohibiting gender bias in interviewing by firms that use its placement services, including grievance provisions for students if they feel they were adversely affected by gender bias by a firm using the placement services of the law school. - 7.
+Amendments made in 1993 by the Family Law Section of the State Bar concerning changes in laws relating to spousal support.
+(NMSA 1978, \$40-4-7 (Repl.
 Pamp.
-1994)). - 1994)).8.
+1994)). - 8.
 Through support of the Committee, the Judicial Education Center conducted workshops on domestic violence issues in various judicial districts.
-Training - 9.
-Many recommendations of the Committee dealt with the need to educate the legal community as a whole about the problems faced by female colleagues, including alternative work schedules to accommodate family responsibilities.
+Training on domestic violence was also held at district attorney conferences. - 9.
+Many recommendations of the Committee dealt with the need to educate the legal community as a whole about the problems faced by female colleagues, including alternative work schedules to accommodate family responsibilities. - 10.
+During 1995, the Committee suggested substantive revisions to the judicial branch rules regarding sexual harassment, many of which have been adopted.